GalaticStryder/Acer-E5-571-Hackintosh/readme.md

 ![Acer Aspire E5-571-376T](https://raw.githubusercontent.com/GalaticStryder/Acer-E5-571-Hackintosh/master/header.png)

 A place/guide for patches that allow booting OSX in the Acer E5-571-376T.
 Fow now, this repo is under construction (maybe forever), it'll take some time to get something decent as I'm newbie on it (GNU/Linux guy).

 All the processes are generically the same for a hackintosh laptop build (Intel), but DSDT/SSDT patching and some more specific things like kexts and stuff should be device/board particular.

-**Note:** Board refers to Brodwell, Haswell, Ivy Bridge...

 Notice that I'm not gonna teach someone "how to", there are many places on forums to get every guide you need.
-If you don't know what are the steps for your model, please checkout tonymac's website/forum and **read** the guides and threads for El Capitan Laptop support.
+If you don't know what are the steps for your model, please checkout tonymac's website/forum and **read** the guides and threads for El Capitan laptop support.

 As for Acer laptops, notice that this is one of a thousand other models, any minimal difference might get you a laptop that doesn't boot or even brick it depending on what mess you gonna be doing.
 That's why I encourage you to **not** follow this guide as a reference for now, even with the same model.
-If you want to mess around as well... go for it the, I advised.
+If you want to mess around as well... go for it then, I advised.

 Environment
 -------------------------

 I've got two machines to do this job:

-- Target **Acer E5-571-376T** laptop running Ubuntu 15.10 in UEFI mode
-- A **desktop computer** running Mac OSX as guest in VirtualBox being hosted by Arch Linux
+- A **desktop computer** running Mac OS X as guest in VirtualBox being hosted by Arch Linux (Linux Kernel 4.3)

+That’s the servo for downloading the **official** installer and for the clovered USB creation.

-To get a decente performance on the guest O.S. you must set 256MB of VRAM for your Mac V.M. trough the .vdi file and use **beamoff** app on startup.
+Note: To get a decente performance on the guest O.S. you must set 256MB of VRAM for your Mac V.M. trough the .vdi file and use **beamoff** app on startup.
 Resolution fix can easily be found at a Google search.

+- Target **Acer E5-571-376T** laptop running Ubuntu 15.10 in UEFI mode (GPT table) and Mac OS X 10.11.2

+I totally recommend dual-booting with a Linux distribution, even if you don’t like it, truth is that it won’t let you down if you need the laptop as a daily driver.
+Not only that, if you patch something wrong and it breaks booting, there’s no worry, boot Ubuntu and copy back the previous configuration to get Mac up and running again.

+Usually /dev/sda1 is the EFI partition, so:

+	sudo mkdir /mnt/efi
+	sudo mount /dev/sda1 /mnt/efi

+Change what you need and umount.

+	sudo umount /dev/sda1

+It’s worth to mention that my EFI partition wasn’t created by OS X, it has been around since I installed Ubuntu 15.10 some weeks ago, no problems at all once Clover won’t format it anyway.

 Hardware
 -------------------------